-Currently home to more than 35 full and part-time faculty, and approximately 300 majors and minors, the History Department serves as a robust center for talks, campus activities, and intellectual life in the College of Liberal Arts and Social Sciences.
+Currently home to more than 35 full- and part-time faculty, the History Department serves as a robust center for talks, campus activities, and intellectual life in the College of Liberal Arts and Social Sciences.
 The department’s faculty are teacher-scholars who specialize in virtually every region of the world—American, African, Asian, European, Latin American, and World History—and who specialize in a broad range of subfields that allow students to understand a wide range of topics and methods.

-The undergraduate program offers a variety of concentrations including the standard concentration, public history, pre-law, and secondary education in history.
+The undergraduate program offers a variety of major concentrations including the standard concentration, public history, pre-law, and secondary education in history, as well as minors in Museum Studies and the History of Law.
 Students can also apply for one of our joint degree programs.
 The TEACH program combines history courses with those necessary for specialization in secondary education.
-TEACH students receive both B.A. and M.A. degrees.
+TEACH students receive both BA and MA degrees.
 The Department of History, in conjunction with Journalism, offers another innovative joint degree program.
-Students combine a B.A. in History with an M.A. in Journalism.
+Students combine a BA in History with an MA in Journalism.
+Students can also combine a BA in History with an MA in International Studies.
 These joint degree options allow students to acquire the valued skills and broad knowledge a history education provides while working towards a professional program and certification in five years.
 Plus, students received discounted graduate tuition.

-The Department offers day and at night courses on the Lincoln Park and Loop Campuses.
+The Department offers day and at night courses on the Lincoln Park and Loop Campuses, as well as fully online and hybrid courses.
 The history major offers a foundation for any number of career paths.
-DePaul History students have an excellent track record of acceptance at leading professional programs and graduate schools.
+DePaul History students also have an excellent track record of acceptance at leading professional programs and graduate schools.